 The one that sealed the bingo blackout, in the category of “about music or musicians”!
 I previously covered a burst of August Wilson’s Century Cycle (20s, 30s, and 80s, plus I had read Fences, set in the 50s, many years ago) – this is the 40s (1948) and #5 in my progression.
 Briefly, Floyd, recently released from the workhouse, is determined to recover his and his band’s instruments from the pawn shop and return to his passion of performance.
 A running theme through the entire series is unachieved dreams, whether by sacrifice for a loved one, lack of opportunity, or structural barriers to success or even an attempt.
 For several installments’ protagonists (Ma Rainey’s Black Bottom, The Piano Lesson, and this, so far from the ones I’ve seen/read), that dream is to be a musician.
 The arts give us a reason to not just live but strive, and for Wilson’s generations of black Pittsburghers to have their aspiration to create be repeatedly denied is heartbreaking.

-Genre: high concept, character study, commentary, speculative.
+Genre: high concept, character study, commentary, specfic.
 Setting: magical realism.
 Format: short stories.
 Reason I read it: recommended.
 Rating: 2/3 for the reading of the script in isolation, because the story depends so much on the live music elements.
 I have no doubt it would be 3/3 on stage.

 Time’s Convert, Deborah Harkness